rust-vmm/community/README.md

 # Community

-## What is rust-vmm?
+## What Is rust-vmm?

-rust-vmm is an open-source project empowering the community to build custom Virtual Machine Monitors (VMMs) and Hypervisors.
+rust-vmm is an open-source project that empowers the community to build custom Virtual Machine Monitors (VMMs) and hypervisors.
 It provides a set of virtualization components that any project can use to quickly develop virtualization solutions while focusing on the key differentiators of their product rather than re-implementing common components like KVM wrappers, virtio devices and other VMM libraries.

-The rust-vmm project is organized as a shared-effort, shared-ownership open-source project that includes (so far) contributors from Alibaba, AWS, Cloud Base, Crowdstrike, Intel, Google, Red Hat as well as individual contributors.
+The rust-vmm project is organized as a shared effort, shared ownership open-source project that includes (so far) contributors from Alibaba, AWS, Cloud Base, Crowdstrike, Intel, Google, Red Hat as well as individual contributors.

-Each virtualization component lives in a separated GitHub repository under the rust-vmm organization.
-The code is organized such that one repository corresponds to one
+Each virtualization component lives in a separate GitHub repository under the rust-vmm organization.
+One repository corresponds to one [Rust crate](https://doc.rust-lang.org/book/ch07-01-packages-and-crates-for-making-libraries-and-executables.html).
-[Rust crate](https://doc.rust-lang.org/book/ch07-01-packages-and-crates-for-making-libraries-and-executables.html).

 ## Why rust-vmm?